 Cycle mechanic course as a part of apprenticeship

-Cycle maintenance, is like any other trade and I think that it needs to be taught in an apprenticeship programme.
+Cycle maintenance is like any other trade and I think that it needs to be taught in an apprenticeship program.
 This way the trainee can have enough time to learn skills and gain experience alongside a seasoned professional before going onto a course and further elevating their expertise.
 Only then will the course offers its full potential.

 These days cycle maintenance is a skilled profession and should be valued as such.
-Offering apprenticeships gives a chance to earn at least minimum wage while learning a new skill.
+Offering apprenticeships give a chance to earn at least minimum wage while learning a new skill.

 Lacking this apprenticeship process leads to the market being flooded by people who are certified but not experienced.

 Would you let someone do the electrics in your house because they’d fitted a plug once?
 I know that I wouldn’t.

 I’ve been learning about cycles and components for nearly 40 years now and I’m happy to admit that there are areas that I don’t know much about but I never stop learning and the day that I do stop will probably be the day that I retire.